 So by recreating this effect it mimics freshly poured ice-cool drink.

 You’ll need a mixture of glycerin and water as well as a spray bottle to spray the mixture.
 Going for a 50-50 mix of the two tends to do the trick.

 By using a mixture of glycerin and water to spray the bottle or glass, you can create fake condensation droplets which will stay for the whole shoot.

-This is a great trick because it gives you consistency between shot unlike natural condensation which can fade or change quite quickly.
+This is a great trick because it gives you consistency between shots, unlike natural condensation which can fade or change quite quickly.

-Matte finishing spray will be available in most art supply stores and Amazon too.
+Matte finishing spray is pretty easy to find and will be available in most art supply stores and Amazon too.

-Sometimes using matte spray for the chilled effect is enough and you might not even want the glycerin and water trick for extra droplets.
+Sometimes using matte spray for the chilled effect on drinks is enough, and you might not even want the glycerin and water trick for extra droplets.

 Remember to do this safely somewhere ventilated and always follow the instructions on the sprays!